 Sudeshna Mitra is faculty at IIHS.
 She works on the political economy of land and real estate, in urban and regional economic development, and urban governance.
 Her research looks at questions of land use, land values, land based financing, tenure arrangements and land rights, in public- private development partnerships and across different scales of governance.
 At IIHS, she has been involved in a project which reviewed the National Land Records Modernisation Programme, with a focus on land recording practices and institutional, legal and procedural reforms in the states of Karnataka, Bihar, Haryana, Himachal Pradesh and Gujarat.
 She is currently involved with research on periurban land dynamics in Bidadi, Bengaluru, and the imperatives and interventions in municipal financing.
 Previously, she has undertaken research on the periurban land dynamics, emerging from state government strategies to attract investors, in Kolkata and Hyderabad.

 Before Cornell, Sudeshna worked as a consultant and advised city government authorities, parastatals and infrastructure development bodies in India and South East Asia.
-She worked on market analyses, demand modeling and financial feasibility analyses for Science Parks, Special Economic Zones, Infrastructure Corridors, Airports and Greenfield and Brownfield Townships.
-She also worked for the Cornell Cooperative Extension, New York State, where an impact model she co- developed to monetise social impacts of the Extension’s work, was used as a part of the municipal budgetary review process.
+She worked on market analyses, demand modelling and financial feasibility analyses for Science Parks, Special Economic Zones, Infrastructure Corridors, Airports and Greenfield and Brownfield Townships.
+She also worked for the Cornell Cooperative Extension, New York State, where an impact model she co-developed to monetise social impacts of the Extension’s work, was used as a part of the municipal budgetary review process.

 She is a member of the Board of Studies, for the undergraduate planning programme at SPA.
 She serves as an external moderator for graduate courses at the University of Western Cape, South Africa.
 She is also on the Apoorva Rastogi Fellowship Committee for undergraduate women students at SPA.